Ask Yourself Why Are You Replacing Your Yacht Cordage:

-- If sailing wear, tear, and or chafing has taken its toll on your cordage, you may have slippage - time to replace your yacht cordage.
+- If wear, tear, and or chafing has taken its toll on your cordage, you may have slippage - time to replace your yacht cordage.

 - Do you prefer color coded lines for easy recognition on your sailboat?
 Select a variety of different colors for quick identification

 - Do you need soft or hard shackles spliced into the line?
 What type?
 Hard shackles or soft dyneema shackles?